wilczogon/Corset-Project/README.md

 To run project, use this command:
 ---------------------------------
 java -cp "./jars/*:."
-Corset <skin>
+Corset :skin:

-where <skin> is name of skin, which you want to use.
+where :skin: is name of skin, which you want to use.

 For now there are available two skins:
 - RoseNature